-Drama classes take place in the fully equipped black box Drama Studio which is installed with professional stage lighting and sound equipment.
-Drama lessons offer the girls a release from the traditional classroom setting and a safe environment in which to explore structured plays, ranging from the classics, to modern day writers, as well as harnessing the girls creativity through devising projects and workshops.
-The department prides itself in developing the girls' confidence and team skills and seeks to establish good practice for practical work and encourage a love of theatre.
+Drama classes take place in the fully equipped black box drama studio, which is equipped with professional stage lighting and sound equipment.
+Drama lessons offer the girls a release from the traditional classroom setting and a safe environment in which to explore structured plays, ranging from the classics to modern-day writers, as well as harnessing the girls' creativity through devised projects and engaging workshops.
+The department prides itself on developing the girls' confidence and team skills and seeks to establish good practice for practical work and encourage a love of theatre.

 Head of Department

 Miss V Jackson - firstname.lastname@example.org

 Ms S O'Callaghan - firstname.lastname@example.org

 • foster an appreciation for and sensitivity to the theatre in all its diverse and fluctuating forms;

 • equip pupils with the range of dramatic and analytical skills they need to succeed;

 • weave an awareness of current affairs into the curriculum, to instill in pupils an understanding of and empathy for the issues of the wider world around them;

 • create a safe space in which pupils can build their self-confidence, particularly with regards to verbal and non-verbal communication;

 • provide a supportive environment that assesses and responds to the individual needs of each pupil while maintaining high expectations; and